Andrew Lewis (Pennsylvania politician): 2021-2022 committee assignments

 In May 2020, Lewis tested positive for COVID-19.
 His staff was notified of their exposure, as were his Republican colleagues who had been in close contact.
 However, Lewis himself did not publicly reveal his diagnosis until after two weeks of quarantine.
 Democrats in the House criticized the Republican caucus for not disclosing Lewis's diagnosis earlier, alleging Republican leadership purposely kept it secret.
-The events surrounding Lewis's positive test and subsequent non-disclosure led to new COVID protocol in the state house.
+The events surrounding Lewis's positive test and subsequent non-disclosure led to a new COVID protocol in the state house.

 In 2020, Lewis was among 26 Pennsylvania House Republicans who called for the reversal of Joe Biden's certification as the winner of Pennsylvania's electoral votes in the 2020 United States presidential election, citing false claims of election irregularities.
+After the Electoral College was certified, he put out a statement acknowledging the results.

+In August 2021, Lewis introduced a universal school choice bill, the Excellent Education for All Act, which would have created a state-funded school voucher program, make changes to the state's charter school law, increase funding for education tax credit scholarships, and make learning pods exempt from state regulation.

 Following redistricting, Lewis was moved to the 104th District, a more Democratic district than the 105th.
 Because of this, Lewis chose not to seek re-election in 2022.

+In February 2023, Lewis was recognized by Lower Paxton Township Supervisors and Dauphin County Commissioners for his service.
+He was presented with proclamations highlighting his achievements while in office, and February 7, 2023 was named "Representative Andrew Lewis Day" in Dauphin County.

 Personal life

-Lewis lives in Lower Paxton Township, Dauphin County, Pennsylvania, with his wife, Ranae, and their three sons.
+Lewis lives in Lower Paxton Township, Pennsylvania, with his wife, Ranae, and their three sons.